Cloudinnovates/angular2-mean-starter/README.md

 ## Built-in scripts (npm as Build Tool)
 + `npm start` - Launch concurrently watchers and server.js through nodemon for live restart
 + `npm run build` - Build all the things that must be compiled
-+ `build:by` - Build browserify dependencies
-+ `watch:by` - Watch for changes of browserify dependencies
 + `build:less` - Build less files
 + `watch:less` - Watch for changes of less files
 + `build:ts` - Build TypeScript files